 Well he is actually rather magnificent and at the time of writing this, he is 1 year and 9 months old and weighs 7.5kgs.
-He is a feral bastard – hence the name for his social media accounts, ‘Kevin the bastard’, a title that is more than fitting of his personality.
+He is a feral bastard – which is why we call him ‘Kevin the bastard’, a title that is more than fitting of his personality.

 Kevin attacks my legs, he bites them when he wants attention, he bites them when he is pissed off and he bites them, well just to tell me that he loves me and I now have brown scars all over my legs comparable to a game of noughts and crosses.

 Kevin has also turned out to be a bit of a pervert.
 No, he does not have his testicles as they were removed over a year ago but he still seems to have ‘needs’ and these ‘needs’ involve humping the dogs toys.